 - The most likely time estimate.
 A realistic estimate for finishing the project if nothing unexpected happens

-Here’s how the PERT technique can hurt (or hinder) your scheduling process:
+Here’s how the PERT technique can help (or hinder) your scheduling process:

-Toggl Track can help you use PERT by easily setting project time estimates and track project progress.
+Project scheduling software like Toggl can help you use PERT by easily setting project time estimates and track project progress.

-Here’s how to create project estimates in Toggl Track:
+Here’s how to create project estimates in Toggl:

 - Click ‘Create New Project’ or ‘Edit Project’ and go to the Time Estimate section in the popup window that appears.